 Leaving Auburn behind, it’s a fast ride up to Grass Valley- but again, if you want to avoid the boring main highway as I often prefer, try a parallel trek to Highway 49.
 Start from Higgins Corner (near Lake of the Pines).
 Take Wolf Rd > Douglas Rd > Lime Kiln Rd > McCourtney Rd (pictured at left) > Indian Springs Rd to Penn Valley.

-Here you can pick up Pleasant Valley Rd to Bridgeport Covered Bridge on up to Highway 49 at Tyler Foote Crossing Rd outside Nevada City.
+Here you can pick up Pleasant Valley Rd at Penn Valley to Bridgeport Covered Bridge on up to Highway 49 at Tyler Foote Crossing Rd outside Nevada City.
 These two alternate parallel routes from Loomis to Sweetland avoid all the towns, people, traffic and stoplights, something motorcyclists are usually interested in knowing about.

 In the early 1850s, Grass Valley was populated by a tiny handful of people.
 Cattle ranchers discovered the region after looking for lost cattle that had wandered into better grassy meadows spurring the name Grass Valley.
 By 1851, Grass Valley at the 2500 ft level swarmed with over 20,000 residents.
 Present day population sits at around 13,000.
 There is gas, food and lodging in Grass Valley.
 One of the best things to check out in Grass Valley is the Empire Mine.